There are so many articles about how it’s important to neutralize a home when decorating it to sell on the real estate market.

 “This guide cuts down the overwhelming choices for colors and gets down to what really works for staging.
 Great info on how to introduce wall color to clients who can be resistant to change.
 Debra gives you step-by-step information on how to suggest the best possible solution to attract the greatest number of buyers.”
 Ofelia Doherty (CA)

-What are your favorites color choices for home staging paint colors?
+Home Stagers, what are your top picks for home staging paint colors?
 Do you have any other tips to share for how to choose or use them?
 Please share in the comments below.

 I like Repose Grey and Silver Mist from Sherwin Williams.